MinDl1/Zoo-on-C-/README.md

 Zoo on C++ can do:

-h - help - display this message

-crv - create_void - create void obj

-cr - create - create new object with your input values
+new - new animal

-sh - show - show all objects
+show - show all animals

-sa - search_animal - search with kind of animal
+del - delete animal

-sn - search_number - search with number

-ca - copy_animal - copy with animal search
+find - find animal

-cn - copy_number - copy with number search
+copy - copy animal

-ch - change - change some values
+change - change animal

-doc - document - take data from document
+doc - take data from document

-dela - delete_animal - delete with kind of animal search

-deln - delete_number - delete with number search

-exit - exit